docwho2/java-chime-voicesdk-sma/README.md

 ### Lex Bots

 Handing control over to a Lex Bot is pretty easy in Chime just like in Amazon Connect.
-We could have used a Bot to handle the main menu function rather than a collecting digits and then further delegate intents to other bots or flows.
+We could have used a Bot to handle the main menu function rather than collecting digits and then further delegate intents to other bots or flows.
 In this example our Bot defined in the CloudFormation
 [template](template.yaml) has 3 intents:
 - "Quit" - the caller is done talking to ChatGPT and wants to move on.
 - "Transfer" - the caller wants to speak with a real person.